-This guide includes images with details about each image, located at the end are tips I've learned that will help you, and tactics and FAQ section at a bottom.
+This guide includes images with details about each image, located at the end are tips I've learned that will help you, and tactics and FAQ sections at a bottom.

 Let's get started.
 You've now logged in to World Of Tanks (WoT).
 So what's next?
 Well the first place you'll see in WoT is your Garage.